bonitoo-io/virtual-device/README.md

 ## Run the subscriber utility

 The MQTT5Subscriber class is a simple utility useful in verifying published messages.
-By default, it subscribes to the topic `test/#` but this can be changed with the property `sub.topic`, eg `-Dsub.topic=stoker/co2`.
+By default, it seeks to connect to an MQTT broker running at `localhost:1883`.
+It then subscribes to the topic `test/#` but this can be changed with the property `sub.topic`, eg `-Dsub.topic=stoker/co2`.
+To start a dockerized instance of the Mosquitto broker see the [Mosquitto](#starting-mosquitto-docker) section below.

 MQTT5Subscriber is currently runnable only as a compiled class.
 This is most easily done through maven.